journalehsan/bomi/src/mpv/DOCS/man/vo.rst

 ``opengl-cb``
     For use with libmpv direct OpenGL embedding; useless in any other contexts.
     (See ``<mpv/opengl_cb.h>``.)
-    Usually, ``opengl-cb`` renders frames asynchronously by client and this can cause some frame drops.
-In order to provide a way to handle this situation, ``opengl-cb`` has its own frame queue and calls update callback more frequently if the queue is not empty regardless of existence of new frame.
-    Once the queue is filled, ``opengl-cb`` drops frames automatically.

-    With default options, ``opengl-cb`` renders only the latest frame and drops all frames handed over while waiting render function after update callback.

-    ``frame-queue-size=<1..100>``
-        The maximum count of frames which the frame queue can hold (default: 1)

-    ``frame-drop-mode=<pop|clear|block>``
-        Select the behavior when the frame queue is full.

-        pop
-            Drop the oldest frame in the frame queue. clear
-            Drop all frames in the frame queue. block
-            Wait for a short time, behave like ``clear`` on timeout. (default)

     This also supports many of the suboptions the ``opengl`` VO has.
 Run ``mpv --vo=opengl-cb:help`` for a list.